Chanakya-dev/QuestionsDSA/LinkedLists.md

 # Basic Linked List Questions

+# Basic Linked List Problems

+1. **Create a Linked List**
+   Write a function to create a linked list from a given array of integers.

+2. **Print a Linked List**
+   Implement a function to print all elements of a linked list.

-1. **Insert a Node**
+3. **Insert a Node at the Beginning**
-   Write a function to insert a new node at the beginning of a linked list.
+   Write a function to insert a new node at the beginning of the linked list.

-2. **Delete a Node**
+4. **Insert a Node at the End**
-   Implement a function to delete a node by value from a linked list.
+   Implement a function to add a new node at the end of the linked list.

-3. **Search for a Value**
+5. **Delete a Node by Value**
-   Write a function that searches for a specific value in a linked list and returns true if found.
+   Write a function that deletes the first node in the linked list that contains a given value.

-4. **Get Length of Linked List**
+6. **Find a Node by Value**
-   Implement a function to calculate and return the length of a linked list.
+   Implement a function to search for a node in the linked list by its value and return its position (index).

-5. **Print Linked List**
+7. **Count Nodes in a Linked List**
-   Write a function to print all the elements of a linked list.
+   Write a function that counts the total number of nodes in a linked list.

-6. **Reverse a Linked List**
+8. **Check if a Linked List is Empty**
-   Implement a function that reverses a linked list.

-7. **Detect a Cycle**
-   Write a function to detect if a linked list has a cycle in it.
+   Implement a function to check if the linked list is empty (i.e., has no nodes).

-8. **Merge Two Linked Lists**
-   Implement a function that merges two sorted linked lists into one sorted linked list.

-9. **Get Middle Element**
+9. **Get the First Node**
-   Write a function that returns the middle element of a linked list.
+   Write a function that returns the first node of the linked list.

-10. **Delete the Last Node**
+10. **Get the Last Node**
-    Implement a function that deletes the last node from a linked list.
+    Implement a function to retrieve the last node of the linked list.

 # Basic Linked List MCQs